mhdawson/micro-app-ir-to-mqtt-bridge/README.md

 Either run npm install micro-app-ir-to-mqtt-bridge or clone this repository and then run npm install.

 lirc must be installed.
-For example on ubuntu 'apt-get install lirc'
+For example on ubuntu `apt-get install lirc`.

 The lirc daemon must be started with the UDP driver as follows: